MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 C$1 – dynamic column index controlled by header values IFERROR – prevents lookup errors when data is missing
 ```
-Numbers placed in the header rows act as column index references, allowing the same formula to populate the entire dashboard without manually adjusting column numbers.
+Numbers placed in the header rows act as column references, allowing the same formula to be used across the entire dashboard without manual adjustments.

-This high-level report serves as the starting point for analysis, while the second report enables deeper exploration at category and store level.
+This report serves as the starting point for analysis, while the second report allows for deeper exploration at the category and store level.

 ## **REPORT 2️⃣**

-Detailed Category & Subcategory Report per total & stores
+Detailed Category & Store Level Report
-The second report provides a more granular view of inventory and sales performance, allowing analysis by category, subcategory and individual stores.
+The second report provides a more detailed view of inventory and sales performance, allowing analysis by category, subcategory, and individual stores.
-The report is powered by two pivot tables, which act as the data aggregation layer.
+It is powered by two pivot tables, which act as the main data aggregation layer.

 ![Report2_1](./images/Report2_1.png)
 ![Report2_2](./images/Report2_2.png)
 ![Report2_3](./images/Report2_3.png)

-**The screenshots above are provided only to illustrate the functionality and structure of Report 2.
-The main business analysis in this project will be based primarily on Report 1 and few pivot tables, which presents the overall situation of the stock and sales.
-Report 2 serves mainly as a supporting analytical tool that allows deeper exploration of categories, subcategories and store-level results.
-The images are included here only to visualize how the report is structured.**
+**The screenshots above are included to show the structure and functionality of Report 2.
+The main business analysis in this project is based on Report 1 and selected pivot tables, which provide an overview of stock and sales performance.
+Report 2 serves as a supporting tool for deeper analysis at the category, subcategory, and store level.
+The images are included to illustrate how the report is structured.**